Virtual Technology Fair

 Tips and Tricks for Windows Screen Reader Users

-For people with visual impairments, screen reader software is crucial for living in today’s world.
+Download a recording of the Tips and Tricks for Windows Screen Reader Users presentation here (MP3 Format).
+Presentation Description: For people with visual impairments, screen reader software is crucial for living in today’s world.
 It converts text, images and digital elements into speech or braille so users can get information in a way that is accessible to them.
 Screen readers can be used with many popular applications such as Microsoft Office, email clients, and web browsers.
 Keeping up to date with changes when applications are updated is critical to being an independent computer user.
 Join David Kingsbury, author and Assistive Technology Instructor, who will demonstrate some of his favorite screen reader tips and tricks from his soon to be published book “The Windows Screen Reader Primer: All the Basics and More.”

 When: Tuesday, November 23, 2021